rebeccajohnson88/rights_towhat_chapter/README.md

-# DC IEP disputes
+# IEP filings and disiputes

-Code related to processing (1) filings from DC related to IEP disputes, (2) decisions from filings that go to a hearing.
+Code related to processing (1) filings from IEP disputes in DC, Texas, and Ohio, (2) decisions from filings that go to a hearing.